-Use CLUSTATIS to build homogeneous classes of configurations/tables.
-In the context of sensory analysis, this function allows you to perform a cluster analysis of subjects on the basis of their perceptions of products.
+Use CLUSTATIS to perform a cluster analysis of subjects on the basis of their perceptions of products.
+Available in Excel with the XLSTAT software.

 Clustering tables by means of CLUSTATIS in Excel